Kiyosumi Gardens: Flowers, History and Wildlife in Pics

 The air raids of World War 2 destroyed it, but it was rebuilt in 1953.
 I’ve seen it open on occasion.
 Once, it was a café, and another time a meeting hall.
 Even if it is closed, you can still admire it from the outside, and its roof looks excellent.

 Between the two buildings is the pond.
 Every Edo-period garden in Tokyo has one, but this one might be the biggest.
 Its narrow paths, stepping stones, and islands are captivating.
 The views over the water are spectacular.
-Also, if you make your way to the far side of it, near the Ryotei, you can see Tokyo Skytree.
+If you make your way to the far side of it, near the Ryotei, you can see Tokyo Skytree.
 While you’re there, wildlife, such as carp, turtles, and birds, will surround you.

 And last, each season has a flower or a tree!
 You’ll find gorgeous cherry blossoms in spring.
 Beautiful azaleas and hydrangeas in summer.
 Camellias and Japanese apricots in winter.
 Of course, there is autumn when the tree leaves change color.
 This park is very popular with flower lovers.
+It’s a great Tokyo photo spot.

-A brief history of Kiyosumi Gardens
+A Brief History of Kiyosumi Gardens

 • A 17th-century merchant, Kinokuniya Bunzaemon, first owned the Kiyosumi land.
 It then passed into the hands of the Daimyo of Sekiyado domain who built a mansion on it.
 History says he also brought stones from all over the country to decorate it.